svilupp/svilupp.github.io/wip/business_case_for_julia_adoption.md

 # THIS IS AN UNFINISHED DRAFT

 # TL;DR
 Adopting the Julia programming language for your projects can potentially cut your project completion times in half.
 The following sections provide several examples of how the reduction can be achieved across the different stages of the project lifecycle.
+This post should serve as a scaffold and reference to help you build the business case for Julia adoption in your organization.

 \toc